 How to correctly categorize transactions

-It is important to recognise the different categories of transactions as they each have different tax implications.
+It is important to recognize the different categories of transactions used in CryptoTaxCalculator as they each have different tax implications.
 CryptoTaxCalculator attempts to automatically map transactions back to categories that make sense from a traditional accounting perspective.

-These are the default categories that are used if we are unable to auto-categorise the transaction or make a accurate assumption as to what the category should be.
-To be on the safe side, an 'Incoming' transaction is considered as an acquisition of the underlying asset (from a tax perspective), while an 'Outgoing' transaction is considered as a disposal of the asset, which will triggers a capital gains tax event.
-If we are not sure if it is either an 'Incoming' or 'Outgoing' transactions, we will assign the 'Unknown' category and you should update the category accordingly.
+These are the default categories that are used if we are unable to auto-categorize the transaction or make a accurate assumption as to what the category should be.
+To be on the safe side, an incoming transaction is marked as an 'Incoming', as it is considered as an acquisition of the underlying asset (from a tax perspective).
+Similarly, an outgoing transaction is marked as an 'Outgoing' as it is considered as a disposal of the asset, which will triggers a capital gains tax event.

 A 'Buy' transaction represents the acquisition of the underlying asset (i.e. the purchase of the cryptocurrency).
 It used to calculate the cost basis for future cryptocurrency sales.
 This does not trigger a capital gains tax event.